-In this Splunk tutorial you will learn Splunk from the basics to get a clear idea of why Splunk is the go-to tool when it comes to machine-generated data.
-Splunk is a powerful engine which is extensively used for searching, investigating, monitoring, troubleshooting, alerting and reporting on machine generated data which is such a big part of today’s data-driven world.
-Splunk can be called as the Google for machine generated data.
+In this Splunk tutorial, you will learn Splunk from the basics to get a clear idea of why Splunk is the go-to tool when it comes to machine-generated data.
+Splunk is a powerful engine extensively used for searching, investigating, monitoring, troubleshooting, alerting, and reporting on machine-generated data which is such a big part of today’s data-driven world.
+Splunk can be called as Google for machine-generated data.

 |Comparison criteria||Splunk||ELK (ElasticSearch, Logstash and Kibana)|